MethodicalAcceleratorDesign/MAD-NG/docs/source/randnum.rst

 .. function:: is_xrandgen(a)

    Return :const:`true` if :var:`a` is a MAD-X PRNG, :const:`false` otherwise.
-This function is also available from the module :mod:`MAD.typeid`.

-.. function:: isa_randgen(a)

-   Return :const:`true` if :var:`a` is either a PRNG or a MAD-X PRNG, :const:`false` otherwise.
-This function is also available from the module :mod:`MAD.typeid`.
+This function is only available from the module :mod:`MAD.typeid`.

 C API
 -----